MahendraDani/vector/README.md

 - [x] dot product
 - [x] cross product
 - [x] cout and cin operator overloading
-- [x] update readme with usage examples (add references wherever needed)
+- [] update readme with usage examples (add references wherever needed)
+- [] create a command in make file to run any test
-- [ ] create a src/examples directory for examlples showcasing usage of the library
+- [x] create a src/examples directory for examlples showcasing usage of the library
 - [ ] add tests for all methods

 ## References